katiejeanne/leet-code-tutorials/200-number-of-islands/README.md

 ## Step Three Part Three: Explore the next land cell

 At this point let's say we have looked at the adjacent cells and found that one is a valid land cell.
-What do we next?
+What do we do next?

-We want to find all the connected land cells, so we need to keep going until we have found every cell, which means repeating the whole process with the next cell.
+There may be additional land cells connected to this new cell.
+This means we'll want to run all the same tests on this new land cell just like we did with the current one.

 We can do that by calling the exploreIsland function again using recursion.